-It’s a widespread belief that FUT uses a rubber banding mechanism in online matches, which for some reason have been dubbed “momentum” in parts of the community.
+It’s a widespread belief that FUT uses a rubber banding mechanism in online matches, which for some reason has been dubbed “momentum” in parts of the community.
 The alleged logic behind this perception is that EA shifts the momentum around in order to keep matches tight.
-If it exists, a match leveling feature will leave a fingerprint on match results by increasing the probability of equalizing / gap narrowing goals.
-This will, all other things equal, increase the occurrence of ties and narrow wins because goals reducing a lead will become more likely yo happen whereas goals increasing a lead will become less likely to happenen.

-Given the above, we should be able to test whether a rubber banding mechanism exists by testing whether FUT’s actual draw ratio (i.e. the percentage of matches ending as a draw) exceeds it’s natural draw ratio (i.e. the percentage of matches which will end as a draw due to natural reasons).
+Based on the thoughts above, we are able to test whether a rubber banding mechanism exists by testing whether FUT’s actual draw ratio (i.e. the percentage of matches ending as a draw) exceeds its natural draw ratio (i.e. the percentage of matches which will end as a draw due to natural reasons).

 We already know the actual draw ratio for FUT 16 seasons.
 During FIFA 16, we collected match data for more than 2,000 players through the web app’s game data section.
 On average, the players in or sample had a draw ratio of 18 %.
-Determining FUT 16 seasons’ natural draw ratio is of course are trickier affair, but we have come up with an educated guess.
+Determining FUT 16 seasons’ natural draw ratio is of course are trickier affair, but we came up with an educated guess.

 What controls the draw ratio?